 I’ve always liked it that the actor Richard Burton could admit in his diaries: “I am fascinated by the idea of something but its execution bores me.”
-And this from the guy who played Hamlet (and whoever else) a million times.
+And this from the guy who played Hamlet a million times.
+But it’s true that amid the intensity of any creative activity there is often the inkling of a different kind of fulfillment than the one we’ve been told to seek.
+In our especially “results driven” world where so much can be quantified with disturbing exactness, the idea that it’s the process that matters and not the outcome (even to the point of not caring if there’s an outcome at all) is pretty staggering.

-In this way it’s wonderful to think of Burton preparing to play Hamlet, and doing everything from imagining how to put himself in the mind of the Dane; or being aware of the long lineage of actors (from Burbage to Olivier) who preceded him in the role; pondering what it is to be a father or a son; or just becoming aware of his own relationship to drama, acting, art, and the play-within-a-play—it’s wonderful to think that this was enough for him sometimes, and perhaps on some level, all the time.
-The rest of it literally was scenery and stage-managing.
+In this way it’s wonderful to think of Burton preparing to play Hamlet, and doing everything from imagining how to put himself in the mind of the Dane; or being aware of the long lineage of actors (from Burbage to Olivier) who preceded him; or pondering what it is to be a father or a son; or just becoming aware of his own relationship to drama, acting, and art … it’s wonderful to think that this was enough for him sometimes.
+The rest of it was literally scenery and stage-managing.
+The real transformation and intensity occurred not in front of any audience, but in private.

-So that it doesn’t escape me that even if I leave a handful of finished poems or essays in my wake, my family may find the most in the notebooks and diaries I complete without really thinking about it, the slow and bare accumulation of my thoughts and memories before I thought to transform them into “something better.”
-The critic Harold Bloom made this point much better than me: “what you pride yourself on, the things that you think are your insight and contribution … no one ever even notices them….
+In wondering what this might mean in my own life, I realize that even if I leave a handful of decent poems or essays in my wake, my notebooks and diaries might actually be the best of me, that writing which I quickly dash off before going on to “something better.”
+The critic Harold Bloom made this point much better: “what you pride yourself on, the things that you think are your insight and contribution … no one ever even notices them….
 What you say in passing or what you expound because you know it too well, because it really bores you, but you feel you have to get through this in order to make your grand point, that’s what people pick up on….
-What you really think you’re doing may or may not be what you’re doing…”
+What you really think you’re doing may or may not be what you’re doing.”